-Australia, Canada (with exception of Quebec), Ireland, New Zealand, United Kingdom, and the United States of America.
+Australia, Canada, Ireland, New Zealand, United Kingdom, or the United States of America.

-- You have studied your entire Bachelor (or Master) program in one of these countries.
+- You have studied your entire Bachelor's or Master's program in one of the following countries:

-For all other countries, the English language test is compulsory and no exemptions from this requirement will be made other than those mentioned here.
+For all other countries and situations, the English language test is compulsory.
+No exemptions from this requirement will be made other than those mentioned above.

 3. GMAT and GRE tests

-Please note: we do not require GMAT or GRE test results for admission to this program of study.
+Please note: we do not require GMAT or GRE test results for admission to this study program.

 EEA countries are…

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain, Sweden, the United Kingdom of Great Britain and Northern Ireland
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain, and Sweden.

 - Starting end of August: April 1